| Additional Resources |

 - Package Contents: Evoluent VerticalMouse 4 Right - Bluetooth for Mac, AA battery, User Guide

-- Work With Your Arm: For optimum ergonomic value we recommend that the majority of your mouse movement be performed with movement coming from the arm.
+- Work With Your Arm: For optimum ergonomic value it is recommended that the majority of your mouse movement be performed with movement coming from the arm.
 By doing so a neutral alignment of the wrist can be maintained.
 Finer, small movements can be achieved by slight deflection of the wrist and flexing of the fingers, especially if the mouse sensor speed is set to "High".

 - Take Breaks: One of the most common causes of RSI is the "repetitive" nature of the actions undertaken.
 Extensive mousing (or keyboarding) without breaks can be the trigger which releases a full-blown RSI.
 Even the most ergonomic of mice or keyboards cannot change this fact.
 The Evoluent Mouse Manager Software includes a "Break Reminder" function which you can set to occur on a regular basis throughout the day.
 A quick stretch or short change of function may be all that is required to avoid possible painful consequences.

 - Reduce Your Clicking: Repetitive clicking can be greatly reduced through the options available in the Evoluent Mouse Manager Software.
-Setting an "auto-click" for either the left or right clicks can significantly reduce the number of clicks needed to be performed by the fingers.
+Setting an "auto-click" for either single or double left click can significantly reduce the number of clicks needed to be performed by the fingers.
 In addition, multiple movements, clicks, and awkward keyboard reaches can be combined to a single click by pre-programming common actions to one of the buttons.
-Advanced users can even set "program specific" settings which will automatically apply when switching between various applications.
+Advanced operators can even set "program specific" settings which will automatically apply when switching between various applications.

 |For pricing, availability or to order this product, visit our online store.|